-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, by calling, writing or coming into the Title IX Coordinator's office to report in person (located in Somerset hall S-220), or if the victim desires, the Campus Safety Department (located in Somerset hall S-010).
+If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, by calling, writing or coming into the Title IX Coordinator's office to report in person (located in Somerset hall S-220), or if the victim desires, the Department of Campus Safety (located in Somerset hall S-010).

-Contact information for the Title IX Coordinator: Cheryl Wallace, Executive Director of Human Resources, Compliance & Security Somerset Hall, S-220 908-526-1200, Ext.
-8260 Cheryl.Wallace@raritanval.edu
+Contact information for the Title IX Coordinator:

+Cheryl Wallace, Executive Director of Human Resources, Compliance & Security Somerset Hall, S-220 security@raritanval.edu

+908-526-1200, Ext.
+8260

+Cheryl.Wallace@raritanval.edu